Topological Hall effect in CeAlGe: INTRODUCTION

 The interaction between electronic charge transport and magnetization dynamics is at the basis of spintronics \cite{bader2010spintronics}.
 This field offers the opportunity to enable and develop new memory devices that are faster and more energy efficient than the semiconducting ones \cite{hoffmann2015opportunities}.
-In particular, combining spintronics with non-trivial spin textures, such as chiral domain walls or skyrmions, is a promising way to achieve improved memory devices \cite{brataas2013chiral,yang2021chiral}.
+In particular, combining spintronics with nontrivial spin textures, such as chiral domain walls or skyrmions, is a promising way to achieve improved memory devices \cite{brataas2013chiral,yang2021chiral}.
 The topological Hall effect (THE), which may arise from these textures, opens an improved way to manipulate the magnetization in such devices due to the interplay between Weyl fermions and domain walls through the topological Hall torque \cite{yamanouchi2022observation}.

-An excellent playground for the study of domain walls and non-trivial topological quasiparticles, such as Weyl fermions, is the $Ln$Al$Pn$ family ($Ln$ = lanthanides, $Pn$ = Ge, Si).
-These materials crystallize in a non-centrosymmetric crystal structure ($I4_{1}md$), breaking the space-inversion (SI) symmetry.
-In addition, several members exhibit magnetic ordering at low-temperatures, breaking time-reversal (TR) symmetry.
+An excellent playground for the study of domain walls and non-trivial topological quasiparticles, such as Weyl fermions, is the $Ln$Al$Pn$ family ($Ln$ = lanthanides, $Pn$ = Ge and Si).
+These materials crystallize in a noncentrosymmetric crystal structure ($I4_{1}md$), breaking the space-inversion (SI) symmetry.
+In addition, several members exhibit magnetic ordering at low temperatures, breaking time-reversal (TR) symmetry.
 The breaking of SI or TR symmetries is essential for Weyl semimetals \cite{yan2017topological,zhang2018towards,armitage2018weyl}.
 Several compounds in this family have been predicted or experimentally demonstrated to be Weyl semimetals \cite{ng2021origin,xu2017discovery,su2021multiple,sanchez2020observation,destraz2020magnetism,yang2020transition,xu2021shubnikov,gaudet2021weyl,yang2023stripe,puphal2020topological}.